 Reservations are required.
 To provide a quality experience for students and to prevent significant damage to historic resources, all schools and youth groups must register in advance with the park.
 There is no charge for any activities.

-UPDATE (11/4/15): All slots in November and December for Ranger-led education programs are full.
-Schools and teachers are welcome to come to the San Antonio Missions on self-guided activities.
+UPDATE (2/2/2016): Slots from late March through mid-May for Ranger-led education programs are filling up fast.
+Schools and teachers are always welcome to come to the San Antonio Missions for self-guided activities.
 We continue to request schools inform us of self-guided visits.

 To make reservations, contact us by email.
 Please include the following: